ccbrown/api-fu/README.md

 ## Usage

-API-fu builds GraphQL API in code.
+API-fu builds GraphQL APIs with code.
 To begin, you need a config that at least defines functions for serializing and deserializing node ids:

 ```go
 var fuCfg = apifu.Config{